interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v22a/dss/isa_simple.md

 #### ISA not found check

-The ISA fetch request was about a deleted ISA, as such the DSS should reject it with a 404 HTTP code.
-If the DSS responds successfully to this request, or if it rejected with an incorrect HTTP code, this check will fail as per **[interuss.f3411.dss_endpoints.GetISA](../../../../../requirements/interuss/f3411/dss_endpoints.md)**.
+The ISA fetch request was about a deleted ISA, as such the DSS should reject it with a 404 HTTP code.If the DSS responds successfully to this request, or if it rejected with an incorrect HTTP code, this check will fail as per **[interuss.f3411.dss_endpoints.GetISA](../../../../../requirements/interuss/f3411/dss_endpoints.md)**.

 ### [Search ISA test step](test_steps/search_isas.md)